Kings in Disguise: Plot

-Freddie Blochs is a young 13-year-old boy in 1933 California who's life falls apart when his single father abandons the family and his older brother is arrested for robbing a local store to provide for the two.
-Believing his father may have gone to Detroit to get work in the auto industry, Freddie becomes a hobo but quickly is made aware of the dangerous life of traveling the rails when a group of hobos try and rob and sexually assault him.
+Freddie Blochs is a young 13-year-old boy in 1933 California, whose life falls apart when his single father abandons the family and his older brother is arrested for robbing a local store to provide for the two.
+Believing his father may have gone to Detroit to get work in the auto industry, Freddie becomes a hobo but quickly becomes aware of the dangerous life of traveling the rails when a group of hobos try to rob and sexually assault him.
 Freddie is saved by another hobo named Sam, who states he is the "King of Spain" traveling in disguise in the United States.
 Sam and Freddie become friends, traveling their way to Michigan to locate Freddie's father.

-When they reach Flint Michigan, the Ford plant has been shut down and striking workers and local communist organizers begin protesting the plant closure.
+When they reach Flint, Michigan, the Ford plant has been shut down, and striking workers and local communist organizers begin protesting the plant closure.
 Freddie and Sam befriend a local minister, who provides food and shelter to the homeless in Flint.
-However the minister withholds food and resources (such as a place inside to sleep in his church) to those who refuse to attend the religious services as Freddie and Sam discover that the minister is suffering from a crisis in faith due to the rise of "godless communism" within the out of work homelesss auto workers.
-They also befriend the leaders of the local communist cell, a married couple named John and Marie who are organizing the local auto workers in their protests but who remain naive in their belief that Ford won't use violence against the protesters.
+However, the minister withholds food and resources (such as a place to sleep in his church) from those who refuse to attend the religious services as Freddie and Sam discover that the minister is suffering from a crisis in faith due to the rise of "godless communism" among the out-of-work homeless auto workers.
+They also befriend the leaders of the local communist cell, a married couple named John and Marie, who are organizing the local auto workers' protests but who remain naïve in their belief that Ford won't use violence against the protesters.
 When a major protest goes sideways due to the police using violence against the protesters, Sam is mortally wounded as Freddie becomes distracted and separated from him when he falsely believes he has spotted his father in the crowd.
-They are rescued by a rather nasty, cruel homelessman named "Snake" and his traveling companion, a young girl that has a crush on Freddie.
+They are rescued by a rather nasty, cruel homeless man named "Snake" and his traveling companion, a young girl who has a crush on Freddie.
 As Snake and the local minister help Sam recover from his injuries, Snake reveals to Sam that he too used to be a preacher until he lost his faith.
 However, with help from the young girl he rescued from a cruel pimp, he has started to regain some of his faith in God as he convinces Sam that Freddie deserves better than the hobo life.
 Sam, once recovered, learns that Freddie wishes to stay in Flint and help John and Marie in their communist activities.
-Freddie also reveals to Sam that his father was an abusive drunkard and that during their time traveling together, Freddie now comes to consider Sam to be his "true father".
-Sam ultimately leaves Flint, with Freddies' narration stating that he never saw his friend again.
+Freddie also reveals to Sam that his father was an abusive drunkard and that during their time traveling together, Freddie now comes to consider Sam to be his "true father."
+Sam ultimately leaves Flint, with Freddie's narration stating that he never saw his friend again.